-We disagree fundamentally with the proposal to reduce the maximum individual savings level to €100,000 which we feel is totally inadequate.
-CUs are extremely concerned about this reduction and they view it as anti-competitive as no such restriction exists for other financial institutions.
+We totally disagree with the proposal to reduce the maximum individual savings level to €100,000 which we feel is totally inadequate.

+We are extremely concerned about this reduction and they view it as anti-competitive as no such restriction exists for other financial institutions.

 It should be evident that there will be occasions when genuine credit union members will wish to save sums of this nature and larger (e.g. retirement lump-sums, or house sales,).
 It is simply wrong to propose that CUs be denied the right to give their loyal members the service they require at times like this.
 CUs will strongly contest this new proposal and below we cite additional reasons to reject this proposal as follows;

-- In modern Ireland €100,000 is not considered a large amount so how can the CB estimate that this as an adequate personal savings limit? - The proposed limit aligns with the DGS which potentially sends out a message that CUs are somehow not to be trusted with any larger amounts.
+In modern Ireland €100,000 is not considered a large amount so how can the CB estimate that this as an adequate personal savings limit?

+- The proposed limit aligns with the DGS which potentially sends out a message that CUs are somehow not to be trusted with any larger amounts.
 If a savings limit of €100K is imposed on CUs it will have negative conotations and this is unfair and could inflict reputational damage on Credit Unions.
-It is therefore discriminatory. - Applying a fixed amount limit to all CU's irrespective of asset size lacks refinement and is inappropriate considering the differences in size and complexity of CU's - Any proposed limit should be related to asset size. - Chapter 15 actually believes the limit prior to the 2012 Act was appropriate for CUs in Ireland so we fail to see any rationale whatsoever for now moving in 2015 to such a restricted and prescriptive limit of €100K. - For a €100M asset CU this will mean a change from a savings limit of €1M to the proposed €100K. - Credit Union ethos involves an aspiration to endeavour to serve members "from the cradle to the grave".
-This proposal will make our aspiration legally unattainable as CUs will no longer be able to deliver full services so this proposal is undermining the whole credit union ethos. - This will compel good CU members to open bank accounts even though they do not wish to, as they are happy to deal with the CU as their financial service provider. - This proposal is in fact so discriminatory that it removes the choice of an individual CU member and efffectively forces them to choose another financial institution for their savings.
-Should not all financial institutions be treated equally? - Implicitly this proposal seriously limits a CUs options in terms of asset liability management.
+It is therefore discriminatory. - Applying a fixed amount limit to all CU's irrespective of asset size lacks refinement and is inappropriate considering the differences in size and complexity of CU's

+- Any proposed limit should be related to asset size. - Credit Union ethos involves an aspiration to endeavour to serve members "from the cradle to the grave".
+This proposal will make our aspiration legally unattainable as CUs will no longer able to deliver full services so this proposal is undermining the whole credit union ethos. - This will compel good members to open bank accounts even though they do not wish to, as they are happy to deal with the credit union as their financial service provider. - This proposal is in fact so discriminatory that it removes the choice of an individual CU member and efffectively forces them to choose another financial institution for their savings.
+Should not all financial institutions be treated equally? - This seriously limits a CUs options in terms of asset liability management.
 It removes any previous flexibility in terms of for example using term deposits to help address mis-matching of funds.
-In most countries worldwide term deposits are a common feature of the CU landscape and we fail to see the CB's rationale for reducing / removing such options from Irish CUs. - Rather than imposing such inappropriate savings restrictions we would respectfully ask why the CB does not encourage CU's to offer a full range of savings products and to build and manage their savings portfolios prudently through smart asset liability planning withing their overall strategic plans.
+In most countries worldwide term deposits are a common feature of the credit union landscape and we fail to see the CB's rationale for reducing / removing such options from Irish CUs. - Rather than imposing such inappropriate savings restrictions we would respectfully ask why the CB does not encourage CU's to plan strategically and consider all financial planning options within their overall Strategic Plans.